Major Groups > Toothed Mushrooms > Auriscalpium vulgare

 Description:

-Cap: 1-4 cm across; broadly convex or flat; kidney-shaped or almost circular in outline; dry; hairy; dark brown to nearly black.
+Cap: 1-3 cm across; broadly convex or flat; kidney-shaped or almost circular in outline; dry; hairy, sometimes becoming smooth with age; reddish brown to dark brown or nearly black.

-Stem: 2-10 cm long; up to 3 mm thick; usually lateral; tough; dark brown; hairy.
+Stem: 2-7 cm long; up to 3 mm thick; usually lateral; tough; reddish brown to dark brown; hairy; sometimes attached to a spongy underground portion, when the cone is buried in duff.

 Flesh: Whitish to brownish; tough and thin.